phac-nml/beave/README.md

 >>> beave match -q src/beave/tests/data/R1KC1K.head.tsv -r src/beave/tests/data/R1KC1K.tail.tsv -t 101 -l average -c 8
 ```

-When running `match`, the query and reference profiles will be merged by the program.
-If duplicate ID's are detected an error will be raised by the program.

 ### matrix

 In some instances you may have no need to perform clustering and simply want a distance matrix for other downstream purposes.
-The matrix utility can perform this task and generate a matrix or all pairwise distances in a molten format.
+The `matrix utility` can perform this task and generate a matrix or all pairwise distances in a molten format.
 For example:

 `SampleID_1, SampleID_2, dist_{hamming,normalized}`

-The parameters for running `matrix` are described below:

 ```Bash
 >>> beave matrix --help